CORNERSTONE INSPIRATION FOR PROFESSIONAL FREEDOM LIFESTYLE RESOURCES TIPS, TRICKS AND LEARNINGS ANNOUNCEMENTS

 Next, I made the move with my blog from WordPress to Groove.
 Why?
 The improved ability to monetize (as with embedded ads and an amazing affiliate program for example), improved SEO and importantly, the other things Groove offers that I’ll be using in my “blogger life.”
 So many tools are needed and having an all-in-one platform I purchased with a one-time payment for life while it was in beta made sense.

 Oh and mentioning affiliate income: this is something I want to pursue as part of my FreeAt50 life and will only promote what I believe in.
-Using Groove actively is important to me – anything I promote will come from my belief in it.

 Image by StockSnap from Pixabay